 In a unanimous verdict, a Dallas jury told Johnson & Johnson and Depuy Orthopedics to pay $247 million to 6 people hurt by the defective Pinnacle hip implant.
 This is the 3rd trial in a row where a jury sided with the patients over the corporations.
 Our attorneys believe this verdict is a good sign for all victims of metal on metal hip implants.
 These hips are defective, they are hurting thousands of people across the country, and juries are siding with the little guys in this David and Goliath fight.

-$1 BILLION Jury Verdict – Dec 2016
+$1 Billion Jury Verdict – December 2016

-Attorneys at Maglio Christopher and Toale, P.A. believe this sends a strong message to DePuy and J&J that it’s time to start settling these cases instead of losing billions of dollars in trials.
+On December 1, 2016, a jury returned an astounding $1 billion verdict in favor of 6 people injured by the Pinnacle hip replacement.
+This is the largest award ever handed down in any metal on metal hip trial.
+It’s the second time in only 8 months that a jury has awarded a verdict meant to punish the company for how it handled these defective hips.
+Attorneys at mctlaw believe this sends a strong message to DePuy and J&J that it’s time to start settling these cases instead of losing billions of dollars in trials.
 Juries are not showing sympathy for these huge companies when they see the physical damage their implants have caused to the patients who trusted them.

 $500 Million Dollar Jury Verdict – March 2016